stat545ubc-2022/Tri_Van_Mini-Data-Analysis-1/TV_Mini_Data-Analysis_Deliverable_1.md

     ## [1] 6286

+-   Variables in this data set seems straightforward compared to the first data set
--   I am interested in the information contained in this dataset
+-   I am interested in the information contained in this data set

 <!----------------------------------------------------------------------------->